Raphire/HomeESP/README.md

 Enter the hostname of your broker and the websocket port that you configured in step 1 and click login.

-Once you succesfully login you should be greeted with the discovery tool, this allows you to quickly add any devices that are currently connected to the MQTT broker, if your device does not show up right away try to click the green refresh button.
-Select all of the devices that you would like to add and click 'Add selected devices'.
+Once you succesfully login you should be greeted with the discovery tool, this allows you to quickly add any devices that are currently connected to the MQTT broker, if your device does not show up right away you can press the green refresh button.

+Next, simply select all of the devices that you would like to add and click 'Add selected devices'.

 ## HomeESP Protocol (V2.1)
 The HomeESP dashboard and devices use the MQTT protocol (A lightweight publish/subscribe protocol) to communicate with one another.
 MQTT clients communicate by subscribing and publishing messages to specific topics, which may also contain a payload.
 All topics used by HomeESP are laid out in the table below.